Tony Muser

-Anthony Joseph Muser (/ˈmjuːzər/; born August 1, 1947) is currently a roving instructor in the San Diego Padres organization.
-He is a former Major League Baseball player, and later served in several coaching positions.
-From 1997 until 2002, Muser served as the manager of the Kansas City Royals.
-After being replaced by John Mizerock, Muser spent four seasons as the bench coach for the San Diego Padres under Bruce Bochy.
+Anthony Joseph Muser (/ˈmjuːzər/; born August 1, 1947) is an American former professional baseball player who currently serves as a roving instructor in the San Diego Padres organization.
+He played professionally in Major League Baseball (MLB) for nine seasons.
+From 1997 to 2002, Muser served as the manager of the Kansas City Royals.
+After being replaced by John Mizerock, Muser spent four seasons as the bench coach for the Padres under Bruce Bochy.

 Playing career

 Signed as an amateur free agent by the Boston Red Sox in 1967, Muser spent parts of nine seasons in the majors between 1969 and 1978.
 After debuting with the Red Sox, he also played for the Chicago White Sox, Baltimore Orioles, and Milwaukee Brewers.
 In 1973, he was the White Sox starting first baseman, setting career highs with 4 home runs and 30 runs batted in while batting .285 in 109 games.

 After batting .260 during the first 2 1/2 months of the campaign, Muser was acquired by the Orioles from the White Sox for Jesse Jefferson in one of two transactions made by Chicago at the non-waiver trade deadline on June 15, 1975.
 Following his major league career, he played in Japan for the Seibu Lions in 1979.

-During his career, Muser played mostly first base, but did not hit for much in the way of average or power at a position that is historically more known for offense than defense.
+Muser played mostly first base, but did not hit for much in the way of average or power at a position that is historically more known for offense than defense.
 He had a lifetime .259 batting average and only seven home runs in his entire career.